nialredha/signalProcessing/README.md

 # signalProcessing
-Writing DSP algorithms to understand them.
+Writing DSP algorithms and other things to understand them.